CatmanFan/FriishProduce/README.md

 ---

 ## To-Do
-- [ ] Bugfixes and beta-testing
+- [X] Major bugfixes
+- [ ] Fix bug on NES VC, in which palette is not being modified.
 - [ ] Restructuring, trimming features and cleaning code
-- [ ] Fix bug on NES VC, in which palette is not being modified.

 ### Potential
 - [ ] Merge separate components of ProjectForm into panels / Create UserControl for content options ?